dimiboeckaerts/SCRA-screening-ML/README.md

 # SCRA-screening-ML

-This repository contains the code related to our manuscript in submission at Clinical Chemistry:
+This repository contains the code related to our published manuscript in Clinical Chemistry:

 **Machine learning to assist in large-scale, activity-based synthetic cannabinoid receptor agonist screening of serum samples**.